scottongithub/node-watcher/readme.md

 ## Hub-down Events

-When 5 or more nodes go down, and stay down, for 3 min, it's considered a hub-down outage and will look like this:
+When 5 or more nodes go down, and stay down, past a time threshhold (`hub_down_alert_time_ms`, default 3 min), it's considered a hub-down outage and will look like this:

 :fire::fire: **12** nodes down at once, looking like a hub went down 3 min ago.
 Suspected root cause node: **aa.bb.cc.dd**